After staying in Istanbul for two day

 Amasya, located in Central Anatolia Turkey is a city with fairytale Ottoman mansions (Konaks) along the Yecilirmak River which is located in between two great ridges of rock.
 It is very similar to the villages in China which are built along the riverbank.
 Ottoman mansion basically has wooden frame with rock or nowadays bricks used for the wall.
 Many of these old mansions have been restored, and Hazeranlar Konagi which was restored in year 1979 is now converted into a museum open to visitors.

-Besides its attractive architecture, there are rock-cut tombs of the Pontic Kings up on the mountain at northern bank of the river.
+he Pontic Kings up on the mountain at northern bank of the river.
 These tombs was built as early as 4th century BC, but now all tombs are empty.
 The rock tomb are cut in a way that there is a passageway round the tomb, but a gate is built and no visitor is allowed.
 The views over the town also make the climb up to the tomb worthwhile.
 Both southern and northern bank can be seen clearly up here.
 Most Ottoman houses are found in northern bank, while new town scape can be seen in southern bank of the river.

 A small peaceful town, which marked a good start of my journey into Eastern Turkey.